 When you borrow money, it’s important to understand the interest rates and fees associated with your loan.

 Personal loans, for instance, typically come with an APR of 16 to 24%.
 Some credit cards carry APR rates as high as 29% or more.
+On the other hand, most commercial vehicle title loans often come with much lower rates, usually hovering around 8%.
 If you’re not sure what the terms are for your loan, find out before you sign on the dotted line.

 There are also late payment penalties, which can include a fee of up to $25 or more.
 You might want to avoid paying this fee by setting up automatic payments every month through your checking account or PayPal.